 Teaches literacy skills.
-Students need to be taught visual literacy, the ability to recognize, interpret, and create their own visual communication.
+Students need to be taught visual literacy: the ability to recognize, interpret, and create their own visual communication.
 Artists use elements of art and principles of design, color theory, and typography to design products, logos, and media that touch every aspect of our lives.
 In art classes, students not only learn how to express information, ideas, and emotions in traditional media, but also learn how to use technology such as photo editing software, graphic design programs, video editing programs, etc. to communicate in an aesthetic and powerful way.

 Must be directed by a highly qualified art instructor.
-Art should be taught by someone who is expert in both visual arts and in educational pedagogy; the individual must be certified with a teaching license.
+Art should be taught by someone who is an expert in both visual arts and educational pedagogy; the individual must be certified with a teaching license.

 Receives support from a strong professional learning community that fosters professional development.
 Art teachers who collaborate with other professionals become more effective teachers, learn new content, share ideas, and rekindle their passion for art and for teaching.
 Professional development can be facilitated within school departments, districts, and online forums, as well as statewide or national organizations.
 A teacher who collaborates avoids stagnation and continues to progress.

 Obtains support from the school and community.
-A successful art program requires a committed investment from the school administration that will support additional art classes, hiring more teachers rather than simply overfilling classes.
+A successful art program requires a committed investment from the school administration that will support additional art classes by hiring more teachers rather than simply overfilling classes.
 Strong programs showcase each teacher’s interests and strengths, encouraging each to contribute ideas for new classes.
 A successful program needs appropriate and safe classroom spaces equipped with materials required for the subjects and skills taught.
 Supporting art shows both within and outside of the school allows students to be recognized for their work and encourages the community to feel involved.

 Includes and respects all abilities, genres, cultures, sexual orientations, religions, and races.
-The art room should be a safe space for students of all cultural backgrounds and experiences – a place where students of all abilities are given opportunities to learn and improve.
+The art room should be a safe space for students of all cultural backgrounds and experiences—a place where students of all abilities are given opportunities to learn and improve.